gtap-dev/php/README.md

 ### 4.5 Method and Function Arguments

-In the argument list, there MUST NOT be a space before each comma, and there MUST be one space after each comma.
+In the argument list, there must not be a space before each comma, and there must be one space after each comma.

-Method and function arguments with default values MUST go at the end of the argument list.
+Method and function arguments with default values must go at the end of the argument list.

 ~~~php